Apache 2.0

 Transmitly OSS logo

-Design communications once, deliver across Email / SMS / Voice / Push with pipelines, templates, and delivery reports built in.
+Design communications once, deliver across multiple channels and channel providers with templates, and delivery reports built in.

 Delivery playbook